CaptorAB/quantlib-wasm/README.md

 console.log(Date.fromISOString("2019-08-19").toString()); // This causes a memory leak.
 ```

-Here is a correct equivalent:
+Here is the correct equivalent:

 ```JavaScript
 var date = Date.fromISOString("2019-08-19");